Truvada Lawsuit • Compassionate Truvada Lawyer

 In the early 1980s, the world watched as healthy young men and transwomen became stricken with an illness that was robbing them of their lives at an alarming rate.
 At the time, scientists and doctors had few answers as to what was causing the deaths of young men and women in communities ostracized by the mainstream.
 In addition, the U.S. government was slow to move in recognizing the disease or appropriate funding for research.

 AZT was the first antiviral medication to reduce the viral load in an HIV positive person.
-It was FDA approved in March 1987, with only one trial on the humans instead of the standard three.
+It was FDA approved it in March 1987, with only one trial on humans instead of the standard three.

 AZT is not without controversy.
 The side effects were harsh, and there are countless stories of children dying from taking AZT.
 The drug, while powerful, was also said to be toxic and created debilitating side effects in many who took it as prescribed.

 This period of time was also the subject of the Matthew McConaughey-led film Dallas Buyers Club that showed the underground market of experimental drugs imported from Mexico, Japan and Europe.
+In addition, the FX television show ‘Pose’ examines the effect that HIV had on the LGBTQ community in the 1980s-1990s, the obstacles this community faced in getting health care, as well as the apprehension toward taking AZT because of its side effects.

 The 1980s and early 1990s saw the deaths of legendary icons like movie star Rock Hudson and Queen frontman Freddie Mercury from AIDS.
 In 1991, NBA legend Earvin “Magic” Johnson announced that he was HIV positive.
 Johnson, a heterosexual athlete, gave a new face to the disease.
 Many activists cite these notable names as the catalyst behind the invigorated efforts in the 1990s to raise awareness around HIV/AIDS and discover better treatments.